1. Ship Leasing and Lease Structure Selection

 Maritime incidents can trigger substantial third party claims.
 Ship Leasing agreements must address how liability is allocated between owner and operator.
 Courts examine both contractual provisions and operational reality when assigning responsibility.

-Indemnification and limitation regimes
+Indemnification and Limitation Regimes

 Indemnity clauses must be coordinated with maritime limitation regimes and applicable conventions.
 Ship Leasing that ignores statutory limitation frameworks may fail to deliver expected protection.
 Alignment between contract and law is essential.